appacademy/jump-start/jumpstart-files/part3/README.md

 # Ruby Objects

-In this section we'll talk about the different types of objects in ruby.
+In this section we'll talk about the different types of collections in ruby:
+  * Arrays
+  * Ranges
+  * Hashes

+We'll also talk about some more looping constructs, in particular:
+  * Enumerables
+  * Iterators

 ## Instructions